 Massachusetts is one of only two states that has a Sea Grant College Program and a Sea Grant Institutional Program.
 The Sea Grant College Program in Massachusetts is located at the Massachusetts Institute of Technology, while the Sea Grant Institution Program is located at the Woods Hole Oceanographic Institution (WHOI).

-Since 1990, Woods Hole Sea Grant has operated its extension program through a memorandum of understanding with the Cape Cod Cooperative Extension’s Marine Program.
+Since 1990, WHOI Sea Grant has operated its extension program through a memorandum of understanding with the Cape Cod Cooperative Extension’s Marine Program.
 The goal of the CCCE Marine Program is to establish, develop and carry out education programs in marine resource development, to assist with problems concerning coastal industries and the management of coastal resources, and to transfer technological innovations, educational and informational materials to public officials, educators, and marine user groups.

-At WHOI, Woods Hole Sea Grant is uniquely positioned to draw upon the Institution’s resources—including world-class research and engineering innovation, and access to privately and publicly funded programs from which to leverage support for Sea Grant’s priority issues.
-This adds value to the national Sea Grant network, just as Woods Hole Sea Grant adds value to WHOI, through its unique integration of science and outreach activities, the large number of Sea Grant supported-publications, and the wide range of marine extension services, outreach, and education programs provided locally and regionally.
+At WHOI, Sea Grant is uniquely positioned to draw upon the Institution’s resources—including world-class research and engineering innovation, and access to privately and publicly funded programs from which to leverage support for Sea Grant’s priority issues.
+This adds value to the national Sea Grant network, just as Sea Grant adds value to WHOI, through its unique integration of science and outreach activities, the large number of Sea Grant supported-publications, and the wide range of marine extension services, outreach, and education programs provided locally and regionally.